Apply and be admitted to Texas State University for the fall semester you plan attending nursing school. Allow 4-6 weeks.

 - Applicants will be notified of their admission status the last week of March.

 A 2.90 is the minimum prerequisite GPA, but a 3.0 is recommended to be competitive in the application process.

-Official transcripts of all undergraduate coursework must be sent to:
+Official transcripts of all undergraduate and graduate coursework must be sent to: